eclipse-packaging/packages/packages/org.eclipse.epp.package.common/splash/INSTRUCTIONS.md

 ### Changing EPP splashscreen

+**When:** Before every M1

 The splash screen needs to be an (approximately) 450x300 pixels .bmp file, 24-bits RGB (maybe other depth work too, but it's not tested), **without color space information** (some SWT bug).
-To produce it, if the initial splash screens aren't of that form (they're usually .jpg files), open the desired splash screen variation file from the `org.eclipse.epp.package.common/splash/` folder in Gimp, resize it to approximately 450x300 with *Image > Scale*, then *File > Export* it: choose the location `org.eclipse.epp.package.common/splash.bmp`, and in the Export options, tick *Compatibility Options > Do not write color space information*.
+To produce it, if the initial splash screens aren't of that form (they're usually .jpg files), open the desired splash screen variation file from the `org.eclipse.epp.package.common/splash/` folder in Gimp, resize it to approximately 450x300 with *Image > Scale*, then *File > Export* it: choose the location `org.eclipse.epp.package.common/splash.bmp` press *Save*, and in the Export options, tick *Compatibility Options > Do not write color space information*.
 Apply.

 Then, commit the change locally, test it by building whichever EPP package via command-line and then starting this package.
 The new splash screen should be in place.
 Then, push the change to Gerrit.